PKim59/ACIT2420_As3P1/Assignment3_part1.md

 sudo vim /etc/nginx/sites-available/my-site.conf
 ```

-7. In Vim, paste the following content into the file and then save and quit.
+7. In Vim, enter the following content into the file and then save and quit.

 ```
 server {